LeventHAN/SquadStatsJSPRO/README.md

 If a player did missconfigure their profile, they can run: `{prefix}profile re-link`.
 <br>This will let users make another link by running `{prefix}profile <steam64ID>`

+**Important: Experience will be avaible once SquadJS has it, it is in the PR so soon.**

 ### Prerequisites